-Creating a freelance writer website that converts is no easy task.
+Creating a freelance writer website that attracts high-paying clients is no easy task.
 I mean, there’s a lot that goes into it.

 From webpage design to content and navigation, it’s important that your freelance writer website is both attractive and functional.
 After all, two-thirds of people would rather check out something that’s beautifully designed online than something plain.

 The content also needs to be top-notch to successfully sell your services and position yourself as an expert in your niche.

 Whether you’ve already got a basic freelance writer website up and running or you’re starting from scratch, not to worry – I’m here to help.